Michael-Kochis/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?
+Accessibility is the ability for people to use your web page, regardless of how they are browsing the internet.
 2. Talk about 3 different things you can do to ensure your website is accessible.
+Media querries for different screen sizes, ALT variable for all images, and use the most semantic element.
 3. How would you explain the concept of a variable to someone new to programming?
+It is a stored value that is expected to change.
 4. What is the purpose of using functions in code?
+To create a bundle of re-usable code.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.